 Echo is neither a GP practice nor a pharmacy and we do not offer medical advice.
-Echo is a digital service enabling you to request a repeat prescription from your GP to be transmitted to and fulfilled by an independent pharmacy selected by us (“Pharmacy Partner”).
+Echo is a digital service enabling you to request a repeat prescription from your NHS GP to be transmitted to and fulfilled by an independent pharmacy selected by us (“Pharmacy Partner”).
 Our process utilises the NHS Electronic Prescribing Service (“EPS”) if your GP is EPS enabled, otherwise makes use of traditional paper prescriptions.
 Your contract with us is only to provide this intermediary/facilitation service.

 You agree that Echo will create a nomination certificate with your electronic signature (as described in the Echo app), which may be shared with your GP practice, your nominated pharmacy, a Pharmacy Partner, the NHS or any regulatory body.

-You agree that the pharmacist responsible for your order you can view your NHS Summary Care Record if clinical or safety information is needed and if the GP is not otherwise contactable.
+You agree that the pharmacist responsible for your order you can view your NHS Summary Care Record if clinical and/or safety information is needed and if the GP is not otherwise contactable.
 This permission is granted only for when you have a current order with us.
 All access is automatically logged and recorded by the NHS for audit purposes.

 How does the Echo work?

-You need to register and complete a prescription request through Echo.
-We will then forward your prescription request to your GP and it is then up to your GP to issue a prescription.
+You will need to register and complete a prescription request through Echo.
+We then forward your prescription request to your GP and it is then up to your GP to issue a prescription.
 Your GP may want to speak to you before prescribing so your request may not be processed immediately.
-If you consult with your GP either over the phone or face-to-face, you should inform them that you would like your prescription to be sent to your Nominated Pharmacy.
+If you consult with your GP either over the phone or face-to-face, you should inform them that you would like your prescription to be sent electronically to your nominated pharmacy.
 Your GP may be delayed in issuing a repeat prescription.
 Echo and it’s Pharmacy Partners have no control over these delays and we will direct you to contact your GP directly if there are any notable issues when obtaining your prescription.
 Echo is not to be used for emergency supplies.